zivce/static_portf/content/posts/2019-02-02-penetration-testing-project.md

 ---
 ## Intro

-Today I will describe a project, that we did as part of faculty chores.
-It is about penetration testing, and it represents a platform on which pentesters connect with website owners.
+In few next posts I will describe a project, that we did as part of software engineering class.
+It is about _**ethical hacking**_, and it represents a platform on which pentesters connect with website owners.
 The team consisted of two Laravel developers and me.

 ## Project Stack